wovo/hwcpp/readme.md

 Notes & ToDo

+- pcf857a: needs create_a_port like for pins
+- to kitt this: needs port_out from port_oc
+- correct pin list for STM chip and for blue pill
-- avr8 limits corrcet & add
+- avr8 limits correct & add
 - avr8 timing is now patched
 - avr8 timer-based wait
 - bmptk-build for demo (or even for all)